wildfly/wildfly/build-modular/README.md

 	    </subsystems>
 	</config>

-which is then passed to the Ant macros that are used for the ordinary AS7 build.
+which is then passed to the Ant macros that are used for the ordinary JBoss EAP 6 build.

 Reducing the set of System Modules
 ----------------------------------